-I am pleased to extend you a warm welcome to Nova Southeastern University and the College of Psychology.
-Our goal is to guide you through a rich and transformative journey where you will grow personally, academically, and socially on the road to becoming major contributors to our global society.
-We strive to provide students with the support and opportunities necessary to develop skills needed to impact institutions and quality of life for individuals, families, and communities.
+On behalf of our faculty, staff, and alumni, I am honored to extend a warm welcome to you from Nova Southeastern University and the College of Psychology.
+We look forward to guiding you through a rich and transformative journey where you will grow personally, academically, and socially on the road to becoming major contributors to our diverse society.
+We strive to provide students with the support and opportunities necessary to develop skills needed to impact the quality of life for individuals, families, communities, and institutions.

-Our College offers a wide range of degree programs, including bachelor's programs in psychology and neuroscience, as well as graduate programs in counseling, clinical, school, experimental, forensic, and general psychology.
+Our College offers a wide range of degree programs from bachelor's programs in psychology and neuroscience to graduate programs in counseling, clinical psychology, school psychology and experimental, forensic, and general psychology.
 In addition, the College has doctoral internship and postdoctoral residency programs, and offers continuing education to professionals.
-Our Psychology Services Center provides training opportunities and offers an array of therapy and assessment services to the community.
-Students in every program, from first year undergraduates to final year doctoral candidates, benefit from the instruction and mentorship of experienced faculty who reach beyond the classroom to model professional success in the lab, clinic, and community.
+Our Psychology Services Center offers an array of therapy and assessment services to the community, while providing supervised training for future practitioners.
+Students in every program, from first year undergraduates to doctoral and postdoctoral candidates, benefit from the instruction and mentorship of experienced faculty who reach beyond the classroom to model professional success in the lab, clinic, and community.